hmcts/cnp-module-automation-runbook-start-stop-vm/README.md

 ## Example

-Below is the standard example setup
+Below is the standard example setup.

 ```terraform
 # =================================================================